shamilton1/Experimental/workflow.md

      ** ADD NOTE ABOUT PREVIEW?**
  5. When you are happy with your edits, commit the changes to your master branch a final time.

- ## Create a Pull Request from your fork
+ ## Creating and submitting a pull request
  By creating a pull request, you are asking the upstream repository to accept the changes you have made, and merge them into the original repository.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before the changes are merged into the repository.

  6. Navigate to the original repository you created your fork from.